NickSdot/vue-heroicons-helper-components/README.md

 # Helper Components to easier use Heroicons in Vue

 Was tired of importing every icon in each component one by one.
-That's why I've build myself this helpers components to import the icons more easy.
-I am Fairly new to Vue, so I am not sure whether or not this is a good approach.
+That's why I've build myself this little helper components to import the icons more easy.
+I am new to Vue, so I am not sure whether or not this is a good approach.
 Suggestions welcome.

 ## Usage Now